xpresserjs/documentation/router/readme.md

 ```javascript
 $.router.get(url, action)
 ```
-`action` can either be a function or a string holding a controller name and action.
+`action` can either be a function, or a string holding a controller name and action.
 ```javascript
 $.router.get('/', (x) => {
     return x.view('about')